-My lecturers are involved in the latest robotics research which impacts our lives in a big way.
-Its an exciting area I learn the theory in the classroom and then I get to apply it practically in the lab.
+My lecturers were involved in the latest robotics research that impacts our lives in a big way its an exciting area.
+I learnt the theory in the classroom and then I got to apply it practically in the lab.

 I fell in love with the course because I enjoy the hands-on element of working with electronics and mechanics.
-For one my projects, Im designing a robotic arm for a drone that can pick up and place objects.
+For one of my projects, I designed a robotic arm for a drone that could pick up and place objects.
 In the future, well be able to use drones like these to deliver packages instead of using cars and vans.
-For another project, Ive developed a telescope that automatically tracks the moon around the sky, similar to how telescopes used by NASA follow stars and planets automatically.
+For another project, I developed a telescope that automatically tracked the moon around the sky, similar to how telescopes used by NASA follow stars and planets automatically.

-For every project Ive been working on, Ive had a supervisor to support me.
+For every project I worked on, I had a supervisor to support me.
 I worked with the support of Dr Chris Trayner from Electrical and Electronic Engineering, an expert in optical systems and electronics, to develop the automatic telescope.
 He supported me in researching the right sensors and lenses to help me make the telescope work.

 Over the next few years, robotics will change our society in big ways, whether its through drones or through things like automatic tractors to help make farming more efficient.
 I love thinking outside the box, so if you're enthusiastic and you really want to learn something new with cutting-edge technology, then Leeds is the place to be.